-Excessive exposure to structured products and to single issuers in respect of the Complainant's portfolio
+Excessive exposure to structured products and to single issuers

-As indicated above, the portfolio of investments in respect of the Complainant comprised solely of structured products.
+As indicated above, the portfolio of investments in respect of the Complainant at times comprised solely and/or predominantly of structured products.
 Such excessive exposure to structured products occurred over a long period of time.
-This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider for the Complainant.
+This clearly emerges from the Table of Investments forming part of the 'Investor Profile' provided by the Service Provider.

-In addition, the said table indicates investments resulting in high exposures to the same single issuer/s, both through a singular purchase and through cumulative purchases in products issued by the same issuer.
+In addition, the said table indicates investments resulting in high exposures to the same single issuer/s, either through a singular purchase and/or through cumulative purchases in products issued by the same issuer.